bradut/SlingBox-Channel-Changer-Server/README.md

   - `isAnalogue`: (true or false) = The type of video-sources, identified by the wrapper based on the Slinger documentation.<br />
     For example, a video-source is considered analogue for slingboxes of type "**Pro**" or "**ProHD**" when **VideoSource = 0**.<br />
-    Furthermore, this setting is used by the wrapper to identify the channel-changing info when reading Slinger's console output and sending commands to the TVGuide.<br />
+    Furthermore, this setting is used by the wrapper to identify the channel-changing info when reading Slinger's console output and sending commands to the TV Guide.<br />

   - `lastHeartBeatTimeStamp`: The last time when the wrapper has detected Slinger console output for a specific slingBox device.<br />
      This setting let TV Guide know if a certain slingBox is still streaming or not, so that it can adjust its UI accordingly (change the aspect of the channel buttons on the web page, etc.).<br />
      The wrapper will automatically change this value to `null` if it is older than 100 seconds, based on the fact that, every 90 second, Slinger display on its console information about each of its slinboxess that are currently streaming.<br />
      The values of this setting can be either `null` or the date-time of the last event in the format `"2023-12-07T18:54:05"`.

-  - `tvGuideUrl`: This is an OPTIONAL setting to indicate that the TVGuide URL for a certain slingBox is different than the server-wide TVGuide URL.<br />
+  - `tvGuideUrl`: This is an OPTIONAL setting to indicate that the TV Guide URL for a certain slingBox is different than the server-wide TV Guide URL.<br />
-    For example, above is a configuration where **slingbox_1**, having a **digital** video-source, uses the TvGuide with the URL `http://192.168.1.10/TvGuideDigitalCanada/TvGuide.html` instead if the server-wide TVGuide for analogue channels `http://192.168.1.10/TvGuideWebSite/TvGuide.html` defined below for all other slingboxes.
+    For example, above is a configuration where **slingbox_1**, having a **digital** video-source, uses the TV Guide with the URL `http://192.168.1.10/TvGuideDigitalCanada/TvGuide.html` instead if the server-wide TV Guide for analogue channels `http://192.168.1.10/TvGuideWebSite/TvGuide.html` defined below for all other slingboxes.

 - The server-wide settings in SlingBoxStatus.json are:
   - `urlBase`: From `config.ini` - see Slinger's documentation.
-  - `tvGuideUrl`: From `appsettings.config`, this is the URL of the channel-changer SlingBox-TVGuide.<br />
+  - `tvGuideUrl`: From `appsettings.config`, this is the URL of the channel-changer SlingBox-TV Guide.<br />
-  Unless it is overrriden at SlingBox level as shown above for `sling_1`, this URL will be used by the the remote control of each slingbox to open the TVGuide page.
+  Unless it is overrriden at SlingBox level as shown above for `sling_1`, this URL will be used by the the remote control of each slingbox to open the TV Guide page.

   - `slingRemoteControlServiceUrl`: From `appsettings.config`, this is the URL of the Slinger Wrapper.<br />
-  It will be passsed to the TVGuide so that it wiil be able to communicate back with the Wrapper.<br />
+  It will be passsed to the TV Guide so that it wiil be able to communicate back with the Wrapper.<br />
 <br />

 **Summary**: The server status values in the file `SlingBoxStatus.json` are kept automatically in sync with: